amajmundar1/RShell/README.md

 	}
 	```
 2. Base
    - Will serve as an abstract base class for all functionality.
-The idea is to create and expression tree with the operators ADD, OR and SEMI
+The idea is to create an expression tree with the operators ADD, OR, and SEMI
 	``` C++
 	class Base
 	{